ibm-cloud-docs/pattern-db2-sap-vpc/deploy.md

 If you are using Bare Metal servers, you must complete the following steps:

-1. Setting up a Virtual Private Cloud (VPC) and subnet
+1. Set up a Virtual Private Cloud (VPC) and subnet
-1. Provisioning Intel bare metal servers
+1. Provision Intel bare metal servers
-1. Creating the network interfaces
+1. Create the network interfaces
-1. Readying your Operating System
+1. Ready your operating system
-1. Defining the storage layout for your Bare Metal servers
+1. Define the storage layout for your Bare Metal servers

 For more information about these steps, see [Deploying your Bare Metal infrastructure](/docs/sap?topic=sap-bm-vpc-set-up-infrastructure).

 ## Install the required software
 {: #deploy-reqd-sw}

-After the infrastructure has been deployed, install the software that is required to support the {{site.data.keyword.IBM_notm}} Db2 and SAP Pacemaker clusters.
+After the infrastructure is deployed, install the software that is required to support the {{site.data.keyword.IBM_notm}} Db2 and SAP Pacemaker clusters.

-* Installing SAP and IBM Db2 software
+* Install SAP and IBM Db2 software
-* Installing the Pacemaker software in the SAP cluster
+* Install the Pacemaker software in the SAP cluster
-* Installing the Pacemaker software in the IBM Db2 cluster
+* Install the Pacemaker software in the IBM Db2 cluster

 ### Installing the SAP and IBM Db2 software
 {: #deploy-db2-pm}